-The Maritime Academy has a designated Special Educational Needs Co-ordinator (SENCo) and they work closely with the Trust lead for Inclusion who completed their statutory NASEN training in 2020.
+The Maritime Academy has a designated Special Educational Needs Co-ordinator (SENDCo) and they work closely with the Senior Leadership Team (SLT) and Trust lead for Inclusion who completed their statutory NASEN training in 2020.

-The SENCo will develop resources and strategies to support students and staff and will be able to communicate any relevant and current information on any student with special educational needs.
-The SENCo will ensure staff training needs are met and they will communicate strategies to Teaching Assistants (TAs) to ensure students' needs are met.
-The nominated SEND Governor will support the SENCo.
+The SENDCo will develop resources and strategies to support students and staff and will be able to communicate any relevant and current information on any student with special educational needs.
+The SENDCo and the Assistant Principal for Teaching and Learning and SEND. will ensure staff training needs are met and they will communicate strategies to Teaching Assistants (TAs) to ensure students' needs are met.
+The nominated SEND Governor will support the SENDCo.